brankindesign/SimpleCheckIn/README.md

 ***
 Installation:

+Database:
+*Simple Checkin was developed using a MySQL database.
+The 'checkin.sql' file will build your databse structure for you.*
+1. Login to phpMyAdmin and create a new database called 'checkin'.
+2. If you would like to import the sql structure go to the Import tab, browse your computer to where you saved Simple Checkin, the click 'Go'.
+3. If you prefer to run the database structure from the sql prompt then open 'checkin.sql' in your favorite editor then copy and paste the sql code into the prompt.

 Notes:
 * Be sure to make sure your timezone is correctly set in your php.ini file or timestamps will be off.